Why Diversity Matters

 If available, the chart below will include the male to female percentage among Bowdoin's faculty.

 The ratio of male to female faculty at Bowdoin is above average.

 Are you looking for a school where you can meet students from all over the U.S. and the world?

 We've decided upon the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.

-Less than 10% of the students attending Bowdoin College come from within Maine.
-This puts Bowdoin's level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #45.
+About 10.8% of the students attending Bowdoin College come from within Maine.
+This puts Bowdoin's level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #53.

 Learn About Nationwide Geographic Diversity